 If you bought marble, limestone, travertine or any sort of natural stone installed with no grout, your stone most likely has changed color.
 It didn’t happen because natural stone is bad.
 It simply happened because of mold and mildew created by the excessive amount of humidity underneath your tiles.

-What’s the minimum grout lines for installation?
+What’s the smallest size grout lines for installation?

 Every manufacturer recommends 5/64″

 Smallest size grout lines should not be less than 1/16″.
 This is an acceptable space that can be properly grouted.
 When the space between tiles is so little like 1/32″ which is often referred to as “credit card lines” or “penny lines”, it’s not possible to fill that space all the way through the bottom of the tile.
 In such a case, grout pops up leaving little holes in your floor.

 Today, there are high-tech grout types that don’t stain and clean easy.
 Besides, we are able to choose a similar gout color to our tile that won’t be noticeable.

 If this is not enough and you insist on having a very little seam, the proper way to reduce the seam is to use a tile larger than 24″x24″.
 Not eliminating the grout that protects your floors.

 24×48 Miami White Polished$4.99

 You should only go down to a 1/16″ grout line if the tile is rectified, which ensures each is the exact same dimension, and with very careful installation.
 Otherwise, the slight variance in the tile size may produce a “wavy” look which can be hidden with larger grout line because you can adjust for the variance.
 Most manufacturers suggest a minimum 3/16″ grout line for pressed tile.